LTUC/amman-dotnet-401d2/curriculum/class-28/lab/README.md

 ## Admin Dashboard

-Using Identity, Roles, and Policies, "protect" every screen and feature within the **Admininistrative Dashboard** so that only properly authenticated and authorized users have access to it.
+Using Identity, Roles, and Policies, "protect" every screen and feature within the **Administrative Dashboard** so that only properly authenticated and authorized users have access to it.

 ### User Stories and Tasks

 Divide your work evenly amongst your team members.

 1. As the site owner, I would like to secure the admin dashboard so that only users with an administrative role can access it
-1. As an administrator I would like to ensure that only users with **create** permissions can add categories or products
+1. As an administrator I would like to ensure that only users in the **Administrator** role can add categories or products
-1. As an administrator I would like to ensure that only users with **update** permissions can modify categories or products
+1. As an administrator I would like to ensure that only users in the **Editor** permissions can modify categories or products
-1. As an administrator I would like to ensure that only users with **update** permissions can add a product to a category
+1. As an administrator I would like to ensure that only users in the **Editor** permissions can add a product to a category
-1. As an administrator I would like to ensure that only users with **delete** permissions can delete categories or products
+1. As an administrator I would like to ensure that only users in the **Administrator** permissions can delete categories or products

 ### Guidance